rh-ecosystem-edge/kernel-module-management/docs/mkdocs/labsv2.md

 ## Loading soft dependencies

 Kernel modules sometimes have dependencies on other modules so these dependencies have to be loaded in advance.
-If module symbols exist then `modprobe` would load the dependant modules automatically but if there are no symbols and we need to load dependant modules we can set those in our `Module` object definition.
+If module symbols exist then `modprobe` would load the dependent modules automatically but if there are no symbols and we need to load dependent modules we can set those in our `Module` object definition.

 In the following example `kmm-ci-a` depends on `kmm-ci-b` so we will set `modulesLoadingOrder` and then the list with the `moduleName` as the first entry followed by all of its dependencies.
 In our case it is just `kmm-ci-b` but it could be a longer list with multiple dependency modules.